Unimodular Hausdorff and Minkowski Dimensions: Examples

-The claim concerning the Minkowski dimension is implied by Proposition~II.2.14 of Part~II, which shows that any unimodular infinite graph satisfies $\dimMl{\bs G}\geq 1$ (this theorem will not be used throughout). \end{proof}
+The claim concerning the unimodular Minkowski dimension is implied by Corollary~\ref{cor:graphs-lowerbound} \formir{of the next section}, which shows that any unimodular infinite graph satisfies $\dimMl{\bs G}\geq 1$ (this theorem will not be used throughout). \end{proof}